juanmorillios/TipCalc/README.md

 * [ ] UI-Add app icon and launch image

-#Make sure you completed the following checklist:
+#M ake sure you completed the following checklist:

-##Check List Done
+## Check List Done

 Did you push your working code to GitHub?
 YES, DONE